yetulaxman/linux-2/_tutorials/02d-sharing-images.md

 ### Sharing Docker Images without DockerHub

-Sharing docker image means taking the images you’ve built on your local machine and making them available for other people to use.
+Sharing a docker image means taking the image you’ve built on your local machine and making them available for other people to use.

 Docker has save command where you can save into tar file.
 We can list the directory after save.